bird-house/birdhouse-docs/docs/source/contributing.rst

 Contributing
 ============

-Birdhouse is at an early stage.
-Things are not clearly setup yet.
-The main contributions can be provided via GitHub issues and providing patches.
+Birdhouse is approaching a stable release.
+Contributions for bug fixes are always welcome, or for new features or processes for the development branch.
-You can also register on the mailing list to retrieve announcements.
+You can also register for the mailing list to retrieve announcements.

 Mailing list